 Turkey Tail Mushrooms

-Turkey Tail Mushrooms – These have medical properties too including anti-cancer activity.
+Turkey Tail Mushrooms – They have anti-cancer properties.

-Fungi help in our gardening.
-They bring about the decomposition of organic matter, providing the much-needed nutrients to the plants and trees.
+They bring about the decomposition of organic matter, providing much-needed nutrients to plants and trees.
 One of the major players in composting is fungi.

 White Mushrooms on a dead tree